LAQNT/VenturoClient/README.md

 ## Description

 📚 This repository contains the front-end code for my capstone project for the Epicode Bootcamp.
-The project is an application that search and organize tours.
+The project is a web application that helps the user search and organize tours.

 ## Features